 Simply called the Lillium Jet, it’s not exactly an aircraft powered by jet engines in the most traditional sense where air is sucked in, mixed with fuel, ignited, and blasted out of the exhaust to create forward momentum.
 The Lillium Jet’s engines are basically electric motors driving small propellers within tight-fitting shrouds.
 It’s not really a jet, but the ducted props sure make it look like one.

 The engine layout is quite interesting.
 The Lillium Jet has 36 of these in total, divided equally among its four wings.
 Working on the principle of vectored thrust much like the Harrier jump jet, the engines are pointed downward for vertical takeoffs and landings, and backward for forward flight.
-One advantage of having these many jets is redundancy: plenty of backup in case of an engine failure.
+One advantage of having this many jets is redundancy: plenty of backup in case of an engine failure.

 Unlike most air taxi concepts, Lillium says that the Jet will be crewed by a human pilot.
 Commercial pilot-license holders will be trained just like airline transport crews and given Lillium Jet-specific type ratings.
 Managing 36 engines is quite a tall order for a single pilot, so it is assumed that the aircraft will have some sort of computerized engine control system.